 Not only are there lots of choices in style when it comes to the design of your wedding day, but there are lots of choices in style when it comes to your wedding day photography.
 As with any form of art, the creation of wedding photography is all subjective to the artist and the way that they see the world.
 Imagery that they create typically has a “style” that resonates with their artistic side – and then hopefully with you!

-As a wedding photographer who has been in the industry for ten years, I’ve seen a lot of styles develop, and – let me tell you! – a lot of them are really beautiful!
-I, as an artist myself, have a personal editing style that I am drawn to, and luckily my perfect brides and grooms love it as well!
-Currently, there are three big styles that are popular in the photography space, and I want to touch on each of them in today’s post!
+As a wedding photographer who has been in the industry for over ten years, I’ve seen a lot of styles develop, and – let me tell you! – a lot of them are really beautiful!
+I, as an artist myself, have a personal editing style that I am drawn to, and luckily my perfect couples love it as well!
+Currently, there are three big styles that are popular in the photography space.

-Perfect for the bride and groom who want a rich, elegant look to their wedding gallery, a Natural Edit will showcase bold colors and both highlights and shadows in an image.
+Perfect for the couple who wants a rich, elegant look to their wedding gallery, a natural edit will showcase bold colors and both highlights and shadows in an image.
 This editing style will contain very true-to-life color in all areas of the image.
 The look and feel of the images will be very akin to what you would see with your bare eye on the wedding day.
 The editing will typically be neutral to warm, and the style leans itself towards a medium to high contrast image.

 Light & Airy Editing

-I love that this look features airy, outdoor weddings beautifully and is perfect for a hopeless romantic bride.
-Here are some examples of a “Light + Airy” style.
+I love that this look features airy, outdoor weddings beautifully and is perfect for a hopeless romantic.
+Here are some examples of a “light & airy” style.

 Which do you love?

 Are you drawn to one particular style after reading more about them?
 Do you love them all?
 As I mentioned before, it’s important to truly understand your wedding photographer’s editing style and love it before, during, and after your wedding!